zjiayao/BigTwoGame/README.md

 ![uml-class](doc/doc-files/Class%20Overview.svg)

-A [much more detailed class diagram](doc/doc-files/Class%20Diagram.svg) can also be found in teh `doc/doc-files` subfolder, which listed all major APIs.
+A [much more detailed class diagram](doc/doc-files/Class%20Diagram.svg) can also be found in the `doc/doc-files` subfolder, which listed all major APIs.

 As such, the core use cases are summarized below: